Bulgaria Digital Nomad Visa - 2026 Update

 Quick Visa Facts

 Possible to extend?
-Yes, the visa can be renewed once for an additional 12 months.
+Yes, residence permits can be renewed annually

 Want to know if you can apply?